lassitershawn/Learn-Stem-Alexa/README.txt

 Alexa skill with VUI and GUI components to help elementary level students learn STEM skills.
-Implemented with a partner.
+Implemented with mgipson (Madison Gipson) & GeneticSloth (Aaron Stewart).

 View images for examples of user voice interaction (tested in developer console) and of the graphical Alexa components.